chengeu25/eNorthernPike/System Proposal Template.md

 a1 --Go to offerings page--> 6 --Request offerings--> d3 --Send offerings to display--> 6 --Display to student--> a1 a2 --Submit update request--> 1 --Update in database-->d2
 a2 --Submit update request--> 2 --Update in database-->d3
-a2 --Confirm update-->8--Update database-->d1
+a2 --Confirm update-->8--Add program to database-->d1
+8 --Remove program from database-->d1
+a2 --Select student-->8
+a2 --Select new program--> 8
+8 --Request list of programs--> d2
+d2 --Return list of programs--> 8
 a1--Request What-If and input new requirements-->5--Fetch requirements from database-->d2--Send new requirements-->5--Display to student-->a1
 d2--Return current requirements-->1
 1--Request current requirements-->d2
-8--Request student info-->d1
+8--Request student info -->d1
-d1--Return student info-->8
+d1--Return student info -->8
 a2--Add program requirement-->1
 a2--Remove program requirement-->1
-1--Request new requirement info-->a2
+1--Request new requirement info -->a2
-a2--Enter new requirement info-->1
+a2--Enter new requirement info -->1
 a2--Confirm new requirement-->1
 1--Request program to change-->a2--Select program to edit-->1
 1--Request list of programs-->d2--Return list of programs-->1
 a2--Confirm selection--> 1
 1--Request fields for adding requirement-->d2
 d2--Return fields for adding requirement-->1
+d2--Return list of students that fit search query-->8 f--Search students-->8
+f--Delete program-->8
+8--Request list of fields-->d1
 ```

 Level 2, Process 1: